1976–77 Port Vale F.C. season

 The 1976–77 season was Port Vale's 65th season of football in the Football League, and their seventh successive season (13th overall) in the Third Division.
-In the FA Cup, Vale reached the Fifth Round for the first time since 1961–62, after progressing past two Second Division clubs.
-There they were knocked out by Aston Villa at Villa Park in front of nearly fifty thousand spectators.
-Back in the league, Vale struggled to get by with an average home attendance of 4,356, and finished nineteenth, just three points from safety.
-Entered into the Debenhams Cup, they lost 4–3 to Chester.
+Under the stewardship of Roy Sproson, the club endured a tense league campaign, finishing 19th with 38 points, just three points clear of relegation.

+Vale found greater success in cup competitions, reaching the Fifth Round of the FA Cup for the first time since the 1961–62 season before being eliminated by Aston Villa at Villa Park in front of nearly 50,000 spectators.
+In the League Cup, they exited in the First Round, knocked out by Wrexham.
+The season also saw them reach the final of the Debenhams Cup, where they finished as runners-up after a narrow defeat to Chester.
+Ken Beamish was a shining light up front, finishing as both league top scorer with 12 goals and season top scorer with 18 across all competitions.
+The club's average home attendance was 4,356, with the highest gate recorded at 18,068 against Burnley on 29 January 1977, and the lowest at 2,984 versus Portsmouth on 2 April 1977.
+The Player of the Year, as recognised by the club, was David Harris.

+Despite a precarious struggle in the Third Division, Port Vale delivered memorable cup runs — notably reaching the FA Cup Fifth Round and narrowly missing out in the Debenhams Cup final — buoyed by Ken Beamish's goal tally and sustained under Roy Sproson's guidance.

 Overview

 Third Division

-The pre-season saw manager Roy Sproson add two youngsters to his squad: forward Kevin Kennerley (Burnley) and defender Ian Osborne (Birmingham City).
+The pre-season saw manager Roy Sproson add two youngsters to his squad: 22-year-old forward Kevin Kennerley (Burnley) and 23-year-old defender Ian Osborne (Birmingham City).
 The battle with Stoke-on-Trent City Council continued over the legality of Vale's market trading operation.
 The club were also in trouble with The Football Association, who fined them £400 for the 47 bookings received in the previous campaign.
 Vale decided to crack down on player indiscipline by fining players £25 for dissent and £50 for violence.
 As 'a piece of good business' which 'could not be turned down', the club also sold star defender Terry Lees to Dutch side Sparta Rotterdam for £25,000.
 Another late signing was Geoff Davies, who had returned from a spell in the United States.